henriquegemignani/moshine-start/README.md

 More details about a mods structure can be found in the [documentation](https://lua-api.factorio.com/latest/auxiliary/mod-structure.html).

+# Moshine Start

+Adds support for starting in [Moshine](https://mods.factorio.com/mod/Moshine), via [Any Planet Start](https://mods.factorio.com/mod/any-planet-start).

+## Changes

+- Mixed ore mines faster.
+- Mixed ore also includes stone.
+This allows automated production of Military Science, Production Science, both furnaces and concrete (without Foundry) .
+- A burner Steam Extractor is added for early game use of the Steam geysers.
+- A Steam Hammer building is added, for pressing Molten Iron into plates without a Foundry.

 # Credits

 Steam Extractor is the [BZ Natural Gas](https://mods.factorio.com/mod/bzgas)'s Gas Extractor.